leosstheleo/PersonalWebsite/README.md

 # PersonalWebsite
-//Personal site should have a home, about, and portfolio page.
+//My Personal site has a home, about, resume, and contact page.